roman1e2f5p8s/sui-shared-objects/README.md

 ./data/README.md).

 By default, the processed data will be saved in `data/workspace1/`, one file per epoch.
-You can create another workspace using the `--workspace` command i line argument for `query-txs`.
+You can create another workspace using the `--workspace` command line argument for `query-txs`.

 For more information and all command line arguments, use `--help`: